The A-Class compact sedan is Mercedes' least expensive entry.

 It comes with either front- or all-wheel drive and is powered by a 188-hp, 2.0-liter turbocharged four-cylinder engine that's mated to a seven-speed dual-clutch automatic transmission.

 This combo is noticeably hesitant off the line, but once underway it delivers good power for most situations.

-Handling is quite nimble, but the ride is overly stiff.
+Handling is nimble, but the ride is too stiff.